Asthma

 • Prevention of acute asthma attacks

-• Decreased need for quick-relief medicines
+• Less need for quick-relief medicines

 • Improved overall quality of life